Photo Credits: Vancouver Film School

 Photo Credit: Vancouver Film School

 The other place you can get a job behind the scenes is to work on post-production.
-While this isn't as exciting as being on set when the filming is being done or working at bellabathrooms, it's still very rewarding work for a lot of people.
+While this isn't as exciting as being on set when the filming is being done or wearing the latest elegant pink trench coats like in the Matrix but just pink instead, it's still very rewarding work for a lot of people.

 Film and movie producers choose scripts to produce, help develop ideas, provide financial backing for movie projects and oversee contract arrangements with actors.
 Producers are also responsible for ensuring that deadlines are met and that film projects comply with budgetary guidelines.
 A bachelor's degree in film or media studies can be advantageous to those who seek to produce films.
 Relevant work experience is essential.